ElishaPhillips/TensorFlowTaiwanBankruptcyPrediction/README.md

 #### Results:
 ##### With 500 epochs I reached 96.7% accuracy, not bad for a benchmark

+#### Improvemt:
-### Improving the model: The current goal is to improve the accuracy to over 99%, I can tune hyperparameters with Keras Tuner and try to design a better fitting model.
+#### The current goal is to improve the accuracy to over 99%, I can tune hyperparameters with Keras Tuner and try to design a better fitting model.
 Let's do this!